Melissa Friesen, Ph.D.

 Decision Rule and Measurement-based Approaches

-In the Occupational and Environmental Epidemiology Branch (OEEB), Dr. Friesen extends her research from industry-based studies to develop transparent measurement- and decision rule-based methods to assess occupational exposure in case-control studies and population-based cohorts.
+In OEEB, Dr. Friesen focuses her research on developing transparent measurement- and decision rule-based methods to assess occupational exposure in case-control studies and population-based cohorts.
 Exposure assessment in these studies relies heavily on subject-reported information and the professional judgment of exposure assessors.
-She has demonstrated that decision-rule based approaches are comparable to the estimates from a traditional job-by-job expert review and can replicate the average rating from a team of experts.
+She has demonstrated that decision-rule based approaches that link questionnaire response patterns to exposure decisions are comparable to the estimates from a traditional job-by-job expert review and can replicate the average rating from a team of experts.
 She has also developed a method to use data mining methods (e.g. classification trees, CT) to extract underlying (but not explicitly stated) decision rules from the relationship between exposure estimates derived from professional judgment and questionnaire responses.
 The resulting CT decision trees extract the valuable information from previous assessments and thus allow the decision rules to be used to estimate exposure in other studies with similar exposure information.
 As a result, exposure assessors can focus their attention on the exposure scenarios identified by the CT model as being difficult to assess and on scenarios that were not covered by the decision rules.
-Most importantly, identifying the decision rules removes the assessment from its much criticized ‘black box’.
+To continue efficiently using teams of experts, she led the development of source-specific decision rules for estimating historical lead and benzene for US case-control studies.
+Developing decision rules removes the assessment from its much criticized ‘black box’ and facilitates future exposure assessment efforts that can apply the rules.

-To anchor the intensity estimate in the decision rules to a concentration scale, Dr. Friesen has extended the use of statistical models that are commonly used in industry-based studies to predict historical exposure to population-based studies.
+A crucial component the decision rule exposure estimation process is to anchor the intensity estimates to a concentration scale.
+Dr. Friesen has extended the use of statistical models that are commonly used in industry-based studies to predict historical exposure to population-based studies using publicly available data from the literature and measurements collected during health and safety inspections.
 For example, she has developed a framework to combine subjective ratings of exposure from job exposure matrices (JEMs) and exposure measurements to better discriminate between time and job differences in exposure levels in population-based studies.
-She has also demonstrated the utility of meta-regression models to identify temporal trends and occupation- and industry-specific differences in occupational lead exposure using summary statistics extracted from the published literature.
+In addition, she was the first to apply meta-regression models in summary statistics extracted from the published literature for both occupational and environmental exposures to identify determinants of exposure.
+She has now used this modeling approach to identify determinants of multiple exposures, including lead, benzene, and pesticides.

 Automated Methods to Process Free-text Responses